Zaniboy987/anazar-p2/readme.txt

 PASS password 0210010000 IRC|aBgH$ Z

-SERVER:
+2) SERVER:
 - For registering a server name where <servername> should be the IP address such as by using the command "hostname -I" where the format should look like:
 SERVER <servername> <hopcount> <token> <info>

 A real-time example for this would be
 SERVER 128.226.114.206 5 34 :Experimental server
+SERVER 128.226.114.200 4 30 :Experimental server

-NICK:
+3) NICK:
 - For registering the nickname and realname of the server where the sample format is:
 NICK  <nickname> <hopcount> <username> <host> <servertoken> <umode> <realname>

 A real-time example for this would be
 NICK syrk 5 kalt millennium.stealth.net 34 +i :Christophe Kalt
+NICK burt 5 molt millennium.stealth.net 34 +i :Jennifer Weggins

-- AFTER THE SERVER IS 'REGISTERED', THE SERVER SIDE WILL OUTPUT ":waiting for client connections..."
+- AFTER THE SERVER IS 'REGISTERED', THE SERVER SIDE WILL WAIT UNTIL THE OTHER SERVER HAS CONNECTED BEFORE ACKNOWLEDGING SERVER-SERVER CONNECTION THEREAFTER WAITING FOR CLIENTS
-WHICH IS WHERE THE BENEATH COMMANDS WILL BE ENTERED

-// client is to be used after modifications are made and when For example
+// client is to be used once connection between servers is established and that client.conf has been correctly configured in order to connect to the appropriate server For example
 >> ./client <client.conf>